 Since its creation in 1889 (it was forged in London before being taken to France), the cylinder has only been removed from its secure housing once every 40 years.
 This rare appearance only occurs so that its mass can be checked against sister copies, which are housed in locations across the globe.
 It’s a delicate process, as hydrocarbons on fingertips or moisture in the air could contaminate the original’s pristine surface, potentially causing tiny changes in mass to the world’s definition of a kilo.

-But the original international prototype kilogram, by its very definition, cannot change mass even if its mass was subject to change over time.
-It is, after all, the official kilogram, and therefore its mass is always one kilogram, even if it actually gains or loses mass.
+But the original international prototype kilogram, by its very definition, could not change mass even if was subject to particulate change over time.
+It was, after all, the official kilogram, and therefore its mass was always one kilogram, even if it actually gains or loses mass.
 Its sister copies, however, are subject to measurable change in comparison to the original.

 Still, for the men and women whose job it is to control and define these things, even the weight of a fly’s wing is an unacceptable change.
 Something had to be done.
-In recent years, a move has been made to change how the kilogram is defined.
+A move was made to change how the kilogram is defined.
 And this is where it all gets very complicated.

-All this is being carried out under the watchful eye of the General Conference on Weights and Measures (CGPM) and an international task force known as the Committee on Data for Science and Technology (CODATA) Task Group on Fundamental Constants (TGFC).
-Together, they will come up with a value to redefine the kilogram in terms of the fundamental constants of nature.
+All this was carried out under the watchful eye of the General Conference on Weights and Measures (CGPM) and an international task force known as the Committee on Data for Science and Technology (CODATA) Task Group on Fundamental Constants (TGFC).
+Together, they came up with a value to redefine the kilogram in terms of the fundamental constants of nature.

 Update 2019: Le Grand K is no longer used to define a kilogram.